hashicorp/consul/middleware/kubernetes/README.md

 ## Examples

-**Example 1:** This is a minimal configuration with no options other than zone.
-It will handle all queries in the `cluster.local` zone and connect to Kubernetes in-cluster, but it will not provide PTR records for services, or A records for pods.

-	kubernetes cluster.local

-**Example 2:** Handle all queries in the `cluster.local` zone.
+Handle all queries in the `cluster.local` zone.
 Connect to Kubernetes in-cluster.
- Handle all `PTR` requests for `10.0.0.0/16` .
+Als handl all `PTR` requests for `10.0.0.0/16` .
 Verify the existence of pods when answering pod requests.
 Resolve upstream records against `10.102.3.10`.
+Note we show the entire server block
+here:

     10.0.0.0/16 cluster.local {
         kubernetes {